jart/js2-closure/README.md

 You can customize the behavior of js2-closure with the following settings:

 * `js2-closure-remove-unused`
-* `js2-closure-require-jsdoc`
 * `js2-closure-whitelist`

 See the source code for more information.

+### Customization Documentation

+#### `js2-closure-remove-unused`

+Determines if unused goog.require statements should be auto-removed.
+You might want to consider using `js2-closure-whitelist` rather than disabling this feature.
+Or you can add a @suppress {extraRequire} JSDoc before before the require.

+#### `js2-closure-whitelist`

+List of goog.require namespaces that should never be removed.

+#### `js2-closure-provides-file`

+Filename of generated elisp file listing all provided namespaces.

-### Function Documentation
+### Function and Macro Documentation

 #### `(js2-closure-fix)`

-Fix the ‘goog.require‘ statements in the current buffer.
+Fix the `goog.require` statements in the current buffer.
 This function assumes that all the requires are in one place and sorted, without indentation or blank lines.
-If you don’t have any requires, they’ll be added after your provide statements.
-If you don’t have those, then this routine will fail.
+If you don't have any requires, they'll be added after your provide statements.
+If you don't have those, then this routine will fail.
 Effort was also made to avoid needlessly modifying the buffer, since syntax coloring might take some time to kick back in.

-This will automatically load ‘js2-closure-provides-file’ into memory if it was modified or not yet loaded.
+This will automatically load `js2-closure-provides-file` into memory if it was modified or not yet loaded.

 #### `(js2-closure-save-hook)`

-Global save hook to invoke ‘js2-closure-fix’ if in ‘js2-mode’.
+Global save hook to invoke `js2-closure-fix` if in `js2-mode`.

-To use this feature, add it to ‘before-save-hook’.
+To use this feature, add it to `before-save-hook`.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">